namhyung/uftrace/INSTALL.md

 QUICK GUIDE
 ===========

-On linux distros machines, following commands will build and install uftrace from source.
+On Linux distros, following commands will build and install uftrace from source.

-    $ sudo misc/install-deps.sh                 # optional for special features
+    $ sudo misc/install-deps.sh    # optional for advanced features
+    $ ./configure                  # --prefix can be used to change install dir
     $ make
     $ sudo make install